 6. Easy to Manage: It’s easy to manage cloaked links especially in scenarios of adding attributes to all links at once.
 Below are some of the ways you can manage your links:

 - Categorize links

 There are just so many ways you could want to manage your links which you need to do once and not over and over again.
 Imagine you had uncloaked affiliate links in over 300 web pages and you needed to make adjustments on the links.
 This would mean editing the 300 or so web pages one by one and over again in case of any future changes which is quite a hell of a routine.
 This isn’t the case with cloaked affiliate links because one change on your plugin’s dashboard can affect all the links at once which in turn saves you time.

 7. Avoids SEO Penalty from Google: Google is so strict about affiliate links and discourages webmasters to add so many links on a single page.
-Besides, web pages with so many dofollow affiliate links usually find a hard time ranking on search engine yet you might need to add a good number of links in a blog post in some cases.
+Besides, web pages with so many dofollow affiliate links usually find a hard time ranking on search engine yet you might need to add a good number of such links in a blog post in some cases.
 Even though Google looks at affiliate links without any issue, some scenarios can push you to a penalty.
-You could opt to add nofollow tags on each link you add in your blog posts but you could end up leaving some dofollowed unknowingly which all adds up to the total number of dofollow outbound links on your blog.
-Cloaking links will let you all your affiliate links at once.
+You could opt to add nofollow tags on each link you add in your blog posts but at the same time could end up leaving some dofollowed unknowingly which all adds up to the total number of dofollow outbound links that your blog has.
+Cloaking links will let you easily nofollow all your affiliate links at once.